mmanikandan281/Puzzle-Game/README.md

 ## Overview
 Welcome to the Drag-and-Drop Picture Puzzle, a fun and engaging game designed to challenge your problem-solving skills and entertain you with beautiful images.
 Choose your favorite picture and piece it back together in a classic puzzle format.
 Perfect for all ages, this game offers a relaxing and enjoyable way to spend your time.

-## Features
-Custom Image Selection: Pick any image of your choice to create a unique puzzle experience.
-Drag-and-Drop Interface: Easily drag and drop the pieces to their correct positions on the grid.
-Reference Image: A reference copy of the original image is provided on the side to help guide you as you solve the puzzle.
-Adjustable Difficulty: Choose from different grid sizes to increase or decrease the difficulty level.
-Interactive and Intuitive Design: User-friendly interface with smooth animations for a seamless puzzle-solving experience.

 ## How to Play
 Select Your Image: Start by choosing an image from your device or select one from our gallery.